thomas-touhey/cahute/docs/headers/cahute/link.rst

     :param link: Link to which to define the new attributes.
     :param flags: New flags to set to the serial link.
     :param speed: New speed to set to the serial link.
     :return: Error, or 0 if the operation was successful.

-.. c:function:: int cahute_receive_screen(cahute_link *link, \
-    cahute_process_frame_func *callback, void *cookie)

-    Receive screen continuously, using screenstreaming, and call the provided function for every received frame.

-    If the provided function returns any non-zero value, the process is interrupted.

-    :param link: Link with which to receive screen frames.
-    :param callback: Function to call for every received frame.
-    :param cookie: Cookie to provide to the function on every call.
-    :return: Error, or 0 if the operation was successful.

 .. c:function:: int cahute_request_storage_capacity(cahute_link *link, \